LeetaH666/Notes/docs/papers/prospect_theory_and_stock_market_anomalies.md

 ### Model Assumptions
 - Consider 3 time states: -1, 0 and 1 that represent past, now and future respectively.
-- For simplicity, ==assume all investors hold the market portfolio at time -1, and thus they would have the same prior gain or loss in each asset.==
+- For simplicity, <mark>assume all investors hold the market portfolio at time -1, and thus they would have the same prior gain or loss in each asset.</mark>
 - Also for simplicity, assume that the total wealth does not change from time -1 to 0.
   - It can be set as the change with average market return, which has little impact on the results.
-- ==Assume narrow framing==.
+- <mark>Assume narrow framing</mark>.
 - Assume investors derive utility from paper gains and losses rather than from realized gains and losses, i.e., investors do not derive utility from selling at a gain at time 0, instead, they derive utility from accumulated gain at time 1.

 ### Optimization Objective